w3c/wai-accessibility-principles/index.md

 includes:

--   Color is not used as the only way of conveying information or identifying content;
+-   Color is not used as the only way of conveying information or identifying content
--   Default foreground and background color combinations provide sufficient contrast;
+-   Default foreground and background color combinations provide sufficient contrast
--   Text is resizable up to 200% without losing information, using a standard browser;
+-   Text is resizable up to 200% without losing information, using a standard browser
--   Text spacing can be adjusted without losing information, and reflows on small screens;
+-   Text spacing can be adjusted without losing information, and reflows on small screens
--   Images of text are resizable, replaced with actual text, or avoided where possible;
+-   Images of text are resizable, replaced with actual text, or avoided where possible
--   Users can pause, stop, or adjust the volume of audio that is played on a website;
+-   Users can pause, stop, or adjust the volume of audio that is played on a website
--   Background audio is low or can be turned off, to avoid interference or distraction.
+-   Background audio is low or can be turned off, to avoid interference or distraction

 Meeting this requirement helps separate foreground from background, to make important information more distinguishable.
 This includes